Skip to main content

 "Hello!
 My name is Jake Ring, and I am honored to be running for the Nistler College of Business Senator position.
 I am currently a sophomore majoring in Marketing and minoring in Professional Sales and Sports Business.

-On campus, I am involved in Dakota Venture Group as a Managing Analyst, Communications Chairman for the UND Sales Team, a member of the UND Marketing Club, and on the executive board for the Sigma Chi Fraternity.
+On campus, I am involved in Dakota Venture Group as a Managing Associate, Communications Chairman for the UND Sales Team, a member of the UND Marketing Club, and on the executive board for the Sigma Chi Fraternity.

 I’m running because I am passionate about supporting students and being a strong voice for our college.
 I’m committed to creating opportunities, representing student needs, and making a lasting impact."

-Bryce Philpot
+Bryce Philpot (54 votes)

 Kinesiology Major